MicrosoftDocs/learn/learn-pr/quantum/qsharp-explore-key-concepts-quantum-computing/includes/2-superposition-in-quantum-computing.md

 ![Figure depicting the probability associated to each simplified qubit](../media/2-probability.png)

-Note that this examples don't represent actual qubits, since coins and marble vending machines can't exist in superposition, but they're useful to visualize the probabilities.
+Note that these examples don't represent actual qubits, since coins and marble vending machines can't exist in superposition states, but they're useful to visualize the probabilities.
 Only quantum systems like ions or superconducting circuits can exists in the superposition states that enable the power of quantum computing.